 blkzone usage examples are provided here.

-The lsscsi command lists information about the SCSI devices connected to a Linux system. lsscsi is generally available as a package with most Linux distributions.
-Refer to your distribution documentation to find out the name of the package providing the lsscsi utility.
+The lsscsi command lists information about the SCSI devices connected to a Linux system. lsscsi is generally available as a package in most Linux distributions.
+Refer to your distribution documentation to find the name of the package that provides the lsscsi utility.

 The sg3_utils package is a collection of command line tools that send SCSI commands to a SCSI device.

 In Linux, all disks are exposed as SCSI disks.
 This includes ATA

 sg3_utils can be used to manage SAS ZBC disks as well as

 SATA ZAC disks.
 When dealing with SATA disks connected to SATA ports

 (for example, an AHCI adapter), the kernel ATA subsystem (libata)